 Mihai Niculescu (97) Epigenetics in Nutrition, Transgenerational Inheritance, Role of Maternal Diet in the Epigenetic Regulation of Development in the Offspring

-Philip May, The Prevalence and Characteristics of Fetal Alcohol Spectrum Disorders (FASD), Maternal Risk Factors for FASD, Prevention of FASD and Other Alcohol-Related Problems, and Epidemiology Research on Public Health Problems with Major Behavioral Components
+Philip A. May, Prevalence and Characteristics of Fetal Alcohol Spectrum Disorders (FASD), Maternal Risk Factors for FASD, Prevention of FASD and Other Alcohol-Related Problems, and Epidemiology Research on Public Health Problems with Major Behavioral Components

 Research Associate Professor

-Wenhong Cao, Hepatic Gluconeogenesis, Hepatic Lipogenesis, Insulin Resistance, and Their Associations with Obesity, Diabetes, and Cardiovascular Disorders.
+Wenhong Cao, Hepatic Gluconeogenesis, Hepatic Lipogenesis, Insulin Resistance, and Their Associations with Obesity, Diabetes, and Cardiovascular Disorders

 Research Assistant Professors

-Patrick Bradshaw (92) Identification of Lifestyle Characteristics such as Diet, Body Size, and Physical Activity that Influence the Risk of Developing Breast Cancer and, Once Diagnosed, Survival
+Patrick Bradshaw (92) Identification of Lifestyle Characteristics Such As Diet, Body Size, and Physical Activity that Influence the Risk of Developing Breast Cancer and, Once Diagnosed, Survival

-Shufu Du, How Underlying Factors (such as Education, Income, and other SES) Affect Dietary Behaviors and Physical Activity/Inactivity and Then Health Outcomes (Cancer, Cardiovascular Diseases, Diabetes, and Obesity)
+Shufu Du, How Underlying Factors (Such As Education, Income, and other SES) Affect Dietary Behaviors and Physical Activity/Inactivity and Then Health Outcomes (Cancer, Cardiovascular Diseases, Diabetes, and Obesity)